-- the Fraud and Corruption Policy is approved by the Board of GBRF; - the ARCC reports to the Board on actual and reported breaches of this FPP and the Fraud and Corruption Policy; - the ARCC reviews the suitability of the Risk Management Policy and the Risk Management Framework at least annually.
+- the Fraud and Corruption Policy is approved by the Board of GBRF; - the ARCC reports to the Board on actual and reported breaches of this FPP and the Fraud and Corruption Policy; - risk assessments which are conducted by the Risk and Compliance Manager are presented to the ARCC for review; and - the ARCC reviews the suitability of the Risk Management Policy and the Risk Management Framework at least annually.

-5.3 Role of Risk and Compliance Officer
+5.3 Role of Risk and Compliance Manager

-The Risk and Compliance Officer oversees the fraud and corruption control and this FPP as part of their broader duties and responsibilities.
-The Risk and Compliance Officer may seek guidance from the ARCC, the Board of Directors or the Managing Director regarding the management of the FPP.
+The Risk and Compliance Manager is responsible for supervising fraud and corruption control and this FPP as part of their broader duties and responsibilities.
+The Risk and Compliance Manager may seek guidance from the ARCC, the Board of Directors or the Managing Director regarding the implementation of the FCCP.